 Section 20.6.
 Use of Other City Employees for CDL Purposes.
 In the event that equipment needs to be moved or pulled that requires the Class "A" CDL to operate and, for whatever reason, an operator is not available using an employee covered under this Agreement, the City may utilize any other City employee having such license.
 The assignment outside the bargaining unit is not grievable.

-ment.
+Section 20.7.
+Bonus for Actual Driving Time for CDL Equipment.
 The City agrees to pay the operator of equipment requiring the Class "A" CDL a bonus of Two Dollars (\$2.00) over the base rate for such actual driving time as is required to complete the move, and further guarantees a minimum of one (1) hour of bonus pay.

 Section 20.8.
 Water & IMSA Certification Pay.
 The City will pay Water Department employees represented by this Agreement 10 cents per hour to an employee that has a Class "D" Water Certification License and an additional 10 cents per hour for an employee that has a Class "A" Water Certification License.
 The City will pay Electricians represented by this Agreement 10 cents per hour for an IMSA level one certification and an additional 10 cents per hour for an IMSA level two certification.
+The City agrees to reimburse the employee for the cost of the renewal of their Water and IMSA certifications.